 • Epithelial

-• Mucinous adenocarcinoma → proliferation of mucin-containing cells
+• Mucinous → proliferation of mucin-containing cells

 • Nonmucinous adenocarcinoma

-• Adenocarcinoma (colorectal-type)
+• Adenocarcinoma (colorectal type)

-• Goblet cell adenocarcinoma
+• Goblet cell carcinoma

 • Arise from intestinal crypt base stem cells